-There are other reasons our nitrate levels are so low.
+There are other reasons our nitrate levels can fall off so rapidly.
 I had seen prior indication that this soil does not hang onto nutrients.
 Clay retains soil ions.
 From what I could tell by magnifying glass and water suspension, there appeared to be very little clay here.
 Without expensive soil testing of a large number of samples, it would be hard to confirm on a site-by-site basis what the clay levels are, but knowing what I do of the site history and slopes here, there is probably very little.
 So I did this inexpensive diagnostic: adding cheap pre-granulated clay, along with an indicator (cat pee) to see how effective it was.
 Kitty litter is a highly adsorbent zeolite clay and is adding to public landfills by the zillions of tons.
+(The area on the right did get weeded, but was not when the picture was taken.)

 This is the second year after adding the kitty-litter.
 Most of what came up with the added nitrogen was exotic B. mollis, which typically stays greener than the surrounding native B. carinatus but it is good to know that the seed is still there and what will happen if the site becomes more fertile.
 US Soil Conservation Service test data for this area show 25% clay in the top soil layers.
 The USCS sampled only undisturbed soils, thus characterizing the original background conditions, which is fine.
-Then they projected those detailed findings by slope, over the entire region with fancy online maps, which considering the history, is not.
+Then they projected those detailed findings by slope, over the entire region with fancy online maps, which, considering the history is not fine at all.
 Later lab analysis in this area confirmed that there was about 12% clay.
 But there's more to this lack of nutrient retention than a lack of clay.